signalfx/splunk-otel-collector-chart/rendered/README.md

 # Manifests

-The [manifests](manifests) directory contains pre-rendered Kubernetes resource manifests that can be applied with `kubectl create`.
-Different sets contain different features enabled.
-For now, configured for Slunk Observability only.
+The [manifests](manifests) directory contains pre-rendered Kubernetes resource manifests that can be applied using the `kubectl create` command.
+The directory contains manifests with all telemetry types enabled for the agent, which is the default when installing the Helm chart.
+These manifests should be configured for Splunk Observability Cloud only.

 - [Default configuration deployment](manifests/agent-only)
 - [Default deployment with native OTel logs collection](manifests/otel-logs)